 "The market reinforces why Market Square has become such a vibrant neighborhood gathering place," Waldrup said in a statement.
 "We hope the addition of new vendors and entertainment will allow us to provide a great experience for visitors week after week."

 While the market is in full swing, the Thursday Noontime Concert Series also will bring weekly acoustic performances to the square, from noon to 2 p.m.
-Maddie Georgi will perform tomorrow; Joy Ike on May 24th
+Maddie Georgi will perform tomorrow; Joy Ike on May 24th, and The Whiskey Holler on May 31st.

 In addition to the farmers market, the Carnegie Library of Pittsburgh has also returned to the square with its Reading Room in Market Square, every Tuesday.
 And on the 2nd and 3rd Tuesday of the month, the library will bring special programming from 11 a.m. to 2 p.m, including chef demos and salon sessions, as well as the weekly mobile library which offers used books for sale.